rahulbanga10/XebiaTest/README.md

 ## Running the tests

-1. To Run From eclise Go To /test/src/test/java/runner/TestRunner.java file.
-Right click and run as JUnit.
-2. To run from command prompt go to project root directory and use commnad mvn test
+1. To run from command prompt go to project root directory and use commnad "mvn test -Pqa"

 ### Break down into end to end tests